-We will be introducing technology in the polls for the 2018 General Election.
-Election officials will be using electronic poll books (e-Poll books) and vote tabulators across the province for advance voting.
-On election day, 50% of the polls will have vote tabulators and e-Poll books serving 90% of electors.
+We introduced technology in the polls for the 2018 General Election.
+Election officials used electronic poll books (e-Poll books) and vote tabulators across the province for advance voting.
+On election day, 50% of the polls had vote tabulators and e-Poll books serving 90% of electors.

 The e-Poll books contain the full Voters List for the entire electoral district and replace paper-based Voters Lists.
-Election officials will scan the barcode on your Voter Information Card and the e Poll book will return your entry.
+Election officials scan the barcode on your Voter Information Card and the e Poll book returns your entry.

-Election officials will also be able to search the e-Poll books for voters without a Voter Information Card, and use the e-Poll books to add or update voter’s information on the Voters List.
+Election officials can also search the e-Poll books for voters without a Voter Information Card, and use the e-Poll books to add or update voter’s information on the Voters List.

 All e-Poll books are encrypted and password protected to protect voters’ personal information and the integrity of the voting process

 Vote tabulators electronically count each ballot and generate results after polls close